Global Scholars Program

 For information on nominating a scholar, download the call for Global Scholar Nominations (.pdf)

-The Council for International Teaching and Research is pleased to announce and welcome two international leaders in the fields of South Asian Political Science and Physics who have been appointed as Princeton Global Scholars.
-They join eleven Global Scholars currently participating in the program who will return to campus during 2013-14.
+The Council for International Teaching and Research is pleased to announce and welcome two international leaders in the fields of mathematical physics and forensic architecture who have been appointed as Princeton Global Scholars.
+They join eight Global Scholars currently participating in the program who will return to campus during 2014-15.
 Information about the Global Scholars and their research interests can be found below.

 - Eyal Weizman (.pdf), School of Architecture.
 Tung Global Scholar.

 - Rava Azeredo da Silveira (.pdf), Princeton Neuroscience Institute.

 - Christophe Jaffrelot (.pdf), Program i South Asian Studies (PIIRS).
 Tung Global Scholar.

 - Nicolas Regnault (.pdf), Department of Physics.
 Tung Global Scholar.